royalcala/whatscom/docs/PROJECT_OVERVIEW.md

    - **Catalog and Products List:** Customers can submit support tickets for any issues they encounter, with tracking capabilities for updates and resolutions.
    - **Custom Pages:** A couple of pages that can be enabled via the Vendor Portal.
    - **WhatsApp Routing:** Redirect all possible customers to WhatsApp to enable one-to-one communications with OpenAI.

+1. **WhatsApp Sales Portal**

+   **Purpose:**
+   The purpose of the sales public portal is to reach possibles customers but all the shopping process is considered manly do it using whatsapp

+   **Features:**
+   - **WhatsApp Communication**: All interactions—including product inquiries, order confirmations, and updates—occur on WhatsApp.
+   - **WhatsApp Verification**: User identity is verified solely through WhatsApp, simplifying login and enhancing security.
+   - **OpenAI-Powered Conversations**: OpenAI manages all user interactions, from product searches to order tracking, directly in WhatsApp for a conversational, interactive experience.
+   - **Custom Payment Links via Stripe**: Purchases generate a secure, tokenized payment link sent via WhatsApp, allowing users to complete transactions safely on a Stripe-hosted page.
+   - **Stripe Webhooks**: Order statuses are automatically updated via Stripe webhooks, with notifications sent to users in WhatsApp upon successful payments.

 ---